One of the core responsibilities as a product manager is to determine the long-term strategy for their product.

 When thinking about customer segment definitions, you have a wide variety of attributes at your disposal.
 You can use demographic attributes such as age, gender, income, or geographic location.
 You can also use behavioral attributes such as “heavy social media user”, or “goes grocery shopping twice a week.”

-Don’t assume that the company’s current target customer segment is automatically the customer segment you should go after.
-On the flip side, you should seriously consider whether the company's current customer segment is the best for your objectives.
+Don’t assume that the ’s current target customer segment is automatically the customer segment you should go after.
+On the flip side, you should seriously consider whether the 's current customer segment is the best for your objectives.

 Pain Points and Features